Nevermore to Roam

 Alex couldn’t wait to hear what Vicki and Joss thought about all this.
 Neither had (as yet) accepted any of their invitations by guys to Homecoming; but all three girls had gone shopping together at the Green Bridge for dresses to wear, since they planned to go to the dance as their usual triumvirate if all of Joss and Vicki’s inviters ended up unacceptable.
 Nobody’d expected Alex to contemplate ways she might “dance around” her Papa and conditionally accept any guy—least of all Mike Spurgeon.

 But even though she was thinking about how this might be done, she had no choice but to wait after blurting out her news—because Mary Kate summoned her to Dickinson’s rehearsal for their Gong Show initiation (a poetic medley of “I Taste a Liquor Never Brewed” and “Wild Nights—Wild Nights”).
-Then when the girls regrouped to be driven home by Vicki’s mother, conversation was impeded by Mrs. Volester’s being there along with Spacyjane Groh and Vernonique Smith—nice girls, sweet girls, both of whom Alex had spent a fun sleepover with after the Pop Party; but not yet classifiable as special friends.
+Then when the girls regrouped to be driven home by Vicki’s mother, conversation was impeded by Mrs. Volester’s being there along with Spacyjane Groh and Vernonique Smith—nice girls, sweet girls, both of whom Alex had spent a fun sleepover with after the Pop Party; yet not yet classifiable as special friends.

 Vicki’s mother did most of the talking on the drive home, in a Chrysler Town & Country station wagon she’d obtained from the Volester Lot following the Open House forum on student safety.
-It’d been enough of a challenge squeezing four girls into her Pontiac Firebird for that trip to Auldforest Woods; if Alex had come along, there’d’ve been no way to fit her and Joss in at the same time since both were so much taller than the other three.
+It’d been enough of a challenge squeezing four girls into her Pontiac Firebird for that trip to Auldforest Woods; if Alex had come along, there’d have been no way to fit her and Joss in at the same time since both were so much taller than the other three.
 Now Daylight Savings was about to end; sunset would be an hour earlier; Robin Neapolitan was the only bunchkin licensed to drive a vehicle of her own; and the other girls shouldn’t have to wait at bus stops in twilight (or darkness) for secure extracurricular transport.
 Hence the Chrysler T&C (which Joss had dubbed “Loopy’s Luxury Liner”) that could accommodate up to nine passengers at a time.

 “I’ve got major plans for this station wagon!”
 Felicia enthused from behind its wheel.
 “I’ve almost positively decided to become a real estate agent, and with a car this size I could shuttle an entire family of prospects from one property to another.”